• Sunday 9:00am: Holy Eucharist in Foundation Hall

-• Sunday 10:00am: The Holy Eucharist with Church School and Nursery
+• Sunday 8 and 10:00am services return next week.: The Holy Eucharist with Church School and Nursery (see Church School summer schedule here)

 Vocata is an Ottawa-based trio of women's voices, with a home at Christ Church Bells Corners.
 Irena Mandaric, Valerie Steeves and Laurel O’Connor are active throughout the region singing at worship services, concerts, weddings, coffeehouses and festivals—offering an eclectic mix of Gregorian chant, classical repertoire, folk, Celtic and original compositions, accompanied by piano or a cappella.
 You can hear their music at https://soundcloud.com/vocatatrio.